Spawning the Banggai Cardinal

 For the next spawn I want to try vinegar eels and microworms in addition to the baby brine shrimp.
 Another change I want to make in the future is to use the main reef-tank environment and water to raise the fry.
 Controlling ammonia, nitrates, and nitrite in a recently set-up 8-gallon aquarium is much more difficult, especially with the constant feeding of the fry.
 My plan is to place a net-type fry hatchery in the main reef tank after the male releases the fry in the 8-gallon isolation tank.
 If I can place this raising hatchery near a water flow that is not too strong in the reef tank, then I would be assured of constant water parameters for the fry.

-And while I was very disappointed in this first attempt to breed and raise a saltwater fish, I was amazed by the unexpected adventure of it.
+While I was very disappointed in this first attempt to breed and raise a saltwater fish, I was amazed by the unexpected adventure of it.
 And hey, I just read that you might be able to house together and breed two comets Calloplesiops altivelis.
 Maybe I’ll go to my local fish store and pick up another one of those…